 In my coaching work I believe that challenges that show up in sex and intimacy are not problems to be solved.
 Instead they are clues to show us the parts of ourselves that are wanting some attention and care.
 This requires working slowly to find these vulnerable places, and working with them gently.

-I am part of queer, sex positive, and ethically non-monogamous communities here in London.
+I am queer, gender fluid (she/her pronouns), and ethically non-monogamous, and I am part of sex-positive, kink-friendly and polyamorous communities here in London.
 These groups have long influenced the need I feel for greater skills in emotional intimacy (both with ourselves and with other people), communication, and boundary awareness.
 I believe these are areas that everyone can benefit from working with, whatever your relationship style or sexual orientation.

 I’m also here because I’m really good at talking with people about difficult topics, and gently challenging them on their habits and patterns.